 - Beer and/or wine!
 Please avoid bringing glass.

 Camping: We camped at the Browns Owen River Campground just a few miles down the road.
 It’s also the one marked on the map!
-It’s $30 a night, has bathrooms and about 80 campsites.
+It’s $30 a night, has bathrooms and about 80 campsites and a cute creek running through it.
 You’ll need to reserve your spot ahead of time during the busy season.
 Read more details on this campsite in this post!

 BLM Camping: Lastly, Mammoth Lakes has tons of BLM Land.
 BLM Land is public land that you can camp on, for free.
 There’s a BLM area right by Wild Willy’s Hot Springs if you want to camp there for free.
 BLM camping is not glamorous, you’re on your own to bring everything and to pack out all your own waste.
 Yes, that includes human waste.
 But if you’re on a budget and already have the gear, why not?
 You can learn more here.

 I hope this helps you plan your trip to any Mammoth Lakes hot springs!
-If you have any questions at all drop a comment below or shoot me a DM on Instagram @TheWhimsySoul!
+If you have any questions or want to leave reviews, at all drop a comment below or shoot me a DM on Instagram @TheWhimsySoul!